jovandeginste/workout-tracker/README.md

 The binary contains all assets to serve a web interface, through which you can upload your GPX files, visualize your tracks and see their statistics and graphs.
 The web application is multi-user, with a simple registration and authentication form, session cookies and JWT tokens).
 New accounts are inactive by default.
 An admin user can activate (or edit, delete) accounts.
-The storage is a single SQLite database.
+The default database storage is a single SQLite file.

 ## What technologies are used